Xristopher/pocketpalace/main.md

 ## Palatin's Personal Pocket Palace

-* _Type_: Ritual
+*9th-level conjuration (ritual)*

-* _Time_: 60 days
+* **Casting Time**: 60 days (must spend at least 8 hours per day)
+* **Range**: 60 feet
-* _Components_: VSM (including 25,000gp in rare components; actual items will vary by makeup/design of the palace)
+* **Components**: VSM (including 25,000gp in rare components; actual items will vary by makeup/design of the palace)

-## Description
-This creates a stable, permanent stronghold in a pocket dimension.
-It is accessible only to its creator and individuals that they select.
-At casting, or at a later time, the caster may also create an item of ownership that conveys to its bearer some of the abilities that the caster has with regards to the Palace.
+* **Duration**: Permanent Until dispelled

+Whn you cast this spell, you create a normal-looking, free-standing door in range.
+The door has a faint blue aura and is 5 feet wide and 10 feet tall.
+You any number of creatures that you designate when you cast the spell may enter the portal while the door is open. *You* may close the door if you are within 30 feet of it.
+When closed, the door loses its aura.
+The door has 250HP, AC 25.
+If the door is reduced to 0 HP it disappears, but the palace remains instact.

+Entering the door, you find a foyer with numerous chambers beyond.
+You determine the layout and appointment of the rooms when the spell is cast.
+The atmosphere in the palace is clear, fresh and warm.

+Taking 10 turns you may restructure the rooms in the palace.
+This ability may only be used once every month.
+See  *Owndership Token* below.

 A creature exiting the main door of the palace will instantly be transported to the current location of the exit door.
 This is originally the location where the door was cast, but the door may be moved.
 Only the caster, the bearer of the Ownership Token and accompaning guests may re-enter.

 The total size of the palace may not exceed 5000 sq. ft.

 ### Ownership Token
-At the time of casting, or by re-casting the spell (minus the 25,000gp components and it only takes 8 hours) you may create an item that attuned to the palace.
-This can take any form of any small item such as a key, ring, a necklace or similar item that can fit in a pocket and weights no more than xx oz.
+At the time of casting, or by re-casting the spell (minus the 25,000gp components and casting time of 8 hours) you may create an item that attuned to the palace.
+This can take any form of any small item such as a key, ring, a necklace or similar item that can fit in a pocket and weights no more than 6 oz.

 This token conveys the following ownership benefits to anyone who possesses the item and speaks the command word:
 * Re-entry to the palace through the front door.
 * The bearer of the token, and up to 8 others may transport to the palace, per the timing and methods described above,
-* Once every 10 days, the bearer may redesign the palace by performing one of the following:
+* Once every month, the bearer may redesign the palace by performing one of the following:
   * adding or removing one room and an attached cooridor,
   * changing the interior design of one room,
   * modyfying the arrangement of the existing rooms and cooridors.